-- NEW: An Israeli police officer is suspected of committing "serious violent offenses"
+- An Israeli police officer is suspected of committing "serious violent offenses"

 - Authorities carried out an investigation into the beating of a U.S. teen caught on video